dotnet/docs-maui/docs/user-interface/controls/shapes/polyline.md

           StrokeThickness="3" />
 ```

-In this example, the fill behavior of the polyline is determined using the `EvenOdd` fill rule.
+In this example, the fill behavior of the polyline is determined using the <xref:Microsoft.Maui.Controls.Shapes.FillRule.EvenOdd> fill rule.

 :::image type="content" source="media/polyline/evenodd.png" alt-text="EvenOdd polyline.":::

-The following XAML example shows a polyline that uses the `Nonzero` fill rule:
+The following XAML example shows a polyline that uses the <xref:Microsoft.Maui.Controls.Shapes.FillRule.Nonzero> fill rule:

 ```xaml
 <Polyline Points="0 48, 0 144, 96 150, 100 0, 192 0, 192 96, 50 96, 48 192, 150 200 144 48"